>What are they and how can I heal them?

 The most likely cause of shin pain is due to micro tears in the muscles that closely surround the shin bones.
 The blood then sticks to the bones and congeals causing, stiff and inflexible scar tissue.
 When the muscle tries to move the scar tissue pulls on the bone causing pain.
 If left untreated it can cause serious damage to both muscle and bone and can lead to injuries, such as stress fractures, and stop you exercising for months or years.
 Fortunately when treated, it will not be a problem or significantly stop you from training or competing.

-Initially you MUST get professional medical opinion.
+To identify the reason for the pain, we advise you seek medical help.
 To speed up your recovery and ensure quality treatment seek out a masseur (see www.theisrm.com).
 Some types of shin pain maybe self-treatable but it is important to get an expert to assess your symptoms, diagnose the exact condition and advise you on how to recover from any existing injury and prevent future reoccurrences.

 Treatment for Shin Splints

-The body is great and telling you what to do.
-If it is painful to run then donít run!
+- Rest - The body is great and telling you what to do.
+If it is painful to run then don’t run!
 Try to rest completely do not keep testing it out too see if it still hurts, it probably will.
 Give it time to fully heal.

 Prevention of Shin Splints